aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>10</sup>&nbsp;Then the king said to Haman: ‘Make haste, and take the apparel and the horse, as you have said, and do even so to Mordekhai the Jew, that sits at the king’s gate; let nothing fail of all that you have spoken.’ <sup>11</sup>&nbsp;Then took Haman the apparel and the horse, and arrayed Mordekhai, and caused him to ride through the street of the city, and proclaimed before him: ‘Thus shall it be done unto the man whom the king delights to honour.’
+ <sup>10</sup>&nbsp;Then the king said to Hâman: ‘Make haste, and take the apparel and the horse, as you have said, and do even so to Mordekhai the Jew, that sits at the king’s gate; let nothing fail of all that you have spoken.’ <sup>11</sup>&nbsp;Then took Hâman the apparel and the horse, and arrayed Mordekhai, and caused him to ride through the street of the city, and proclaimed before him: ‘Thus shall it be done unto the man whom the king delights to honour.’

 </div></td> </tr>